-Similar to the Mainline, the diminished growth in FY 2008 is attributed to the beginning of a downturn in the economy.
-The severity of the economic downturn increased during FY 2009 prompting a decline in both traffic and toll revenues.
+Historical traffic and toll revenue for the Polk Parkway is shown in Table 22.
+Similar to the Mainline, the diminished growth in FY 2010 is attributed to the end of a downturn in the economy.
 The increase in both traffic and toll revenue in FY 2011 is attributed to the early signs of slow recovery following the recession.
-In FY 2013, the facility experienced a decrease of 3.8 percent in traffic in part due to the resurfacing project reported by Turnpike management on the Polk Parkway between the Western Mainline Toll Plaza and I-4, between Mileposts 8 and 24, and the cash toll rate increase which resulted in an increase in toll revenue of almost 5 percent (no increase for SunPass® toll rates) that took place in late June 2012.
-The continued improvement in the economy, opening of several distribution centers clustered in the area (source: FDOT - The Distribution Industry in West Central Polk County and Plant City), and the annual indexing of SunPass® toll rates contributed to both traffic and toll revenue increases in the recent years.
+In FY 2013, the facility experienced a decrease of 3.8 percent in traffic in part due to the resurfacing project reported by Turnpike management on the Polk Parkway between the Western Mainline Toll Plaza and I-4, between Mileposts 8 and 24, and the cash toll rate increase which resulted in an increase in toll revenue of almost 5 percent (no increase for SunPass[®] toll rates) that took place in late June 2012.
+The continued improvement in the economy, opening of several distribution centers clustered in the area, and the annual indexing of SunPass[®] toll rates contributed to both traffic and toll revenue increases in the recent years.